lstrobel/ultimate-chinese/docs/HOW_TO_USE_THIS_DECK.md

 If you are new to Chinese, the easiest way to start is to go through the cards in the default order.

-The cards are sorted to loosely follow the TOCFL and HSK vocabulary levels, providing a logical progression from more common and fundamental words to more advanced ones.
+The cards are sorted to loosely follow the TBCL vocabulary levels, providing a logical progression from more common and fundamental words to more advanced ones.
 This allows you to build a solid vocabulary base from the ground up.

 ### Workflow 2: For Self-Directed Learners